 - ½ cup finely chopped shallot or onion

-- ½ cup pinot grigio (or other dry, white wine)
+- 1/4 cup cup pinot grigio (or other dry white wine)

 - 1 cup Arborio, Carnaroli or Vialone Nano rice

-- 4 cups brodo or light broth, as noted above
+- 4 cups brodo or diluted broth, as noted above

-- 1/3 cup freshly grated Parmigiano Reggiano or Grana cheese
+- 1/3 cup freshly grated Parmigiano Reggiano or Grana Padano cheese

-- Thinly sliced red radish, watercress and fennel fronds (optional) for garnish
+- Garnish (optional) Thinly sliced red radish, watercress leaves and fennel fronds

-- Make the brodo: put all ingredients into a large saucepan and cover with 5 cups water.
-Bring to a simmer; lower heat and cook 30 minutes.
+- Make the brodo: Put all ingredients into a saucepan and cover with 5 cups water.
+Bring to a simmer, then lower heat and cook 30 minutes.
 Strain the brodo into another pan and keep warm.

-- Heat 1 tablespoon butter and the oil in a heavy pot over medium-high heat until the butter melts and sizzles (but doesn’t turn brown); add the shallot and 1 teaspoon salt and cook it softened, 1 minute or so.
-Add the rice and stir to coat with the fat, cook until the rice begins to crackle, 1 minute.
+- Heat 1 tablespoon of the butter and the olive oil in a Dutch oven or similar heavy pot over medium-high heat until the butter melts and sizzles (but doesn’t turn brown).
+Add the shallot and 1 teaspoon salt and cook softened, 1 minute or so.
+Add the rice and stir to coat with the fat until the rice begins to crackle, 1 minute.

 - Pour in the wine, stir it around and boil until it’s evaporated.
-Pour in 2 cups of the brodo; bring to a steady bubble (not a violent boil) and cook until absorbed, stirring frequently for 7 – 10 minutes.
+Pour in 2 cups of the brodo and bring to a steady bubble (not a violent boil) and cook until absorbed, stirring frequently for 7 – 10 minutes.

-- Remove the pan from heat and stir in the reserved asparagus puree, remaining butter and half the cheese.
+- Remove the pan from heat and stir in the reserved asparagus puree, remaining tablespoon butter and half the cheese.
 Stir in the lemon juice and taste the risotto for seasoning, adding more salt to taste if needed.
-Gently stir in the asparagus tips.
+Gently stir in the asparagus tops.

-- Serve in bowls, topping each one with some radish, watercress and fennel fronds with additional cheese on the side.
+- Serve in bowls, topping with some radish, watercress and fennel fronds with additional cheese on the side.